 Can I hire you to help with my retirement planning?

 Yes!
 I’ve been helping people plan for retirement for 25 years and I’d love to help you as well.
 Call me at 402-331-8600 and we can discuss your situation.
 I am the Vice President of Teckmeyer Financial Services in Omaha, Nebraska.
 It is a full service investment firm and I’ve worked there since 1995.
 Teckmeyer Financial is a Broker/Dealer and a Registered Investment Advisor and is a member of the Financial Industry Regulatory Authority (FINRA) and The Securities Investor Protection Corporation (SIPC).
-If you become a client, all broker/dealer and advisory services are provided through Teckmeyer Financial.
+If you become a client, you will be a client of Teckmeyer Financial, not Intentional Retirement.
+All broker/dealer and advisory services are provided through Teckmeyer Financial.

 Do you specialize in retirement planning?

 Yes.
-The primary focus of my practice is helping clients prepare for, transition into and live in retirement.
+At Teckmeyer Financial, the primary focus of my practice is helping clients prepare for, transition into and live in retirement.
 That includes an intense focus on areas like asset allocation, investment planning, Social Security, Medicare, long-term care, distribution planning, life insurance, estate planning and lifestyle planning to name a few.

 How do you charge?